Aftermarket auto warranties offer a wide range of coverage for breakdowns and repairs.

 What Are The Best Aftermarket Car Warranty Providers?

-Out of all the companies we reviewed, we found Endurance to be the best overall provider.
+Out of all the companies we reviewed, we found Endurance to be the best coverage provider.
 It's a direct provider, meaning Endurance manages all the plans that it sells, and you’ll work with the same company throughout the life of your plan.
 Endurance extended warranties come with a free one-year membership of Endurance Elite – that includes roadside assistance, key fob replacement, ID theft services, tire replacement, and more.
 Endurance auto warranty reviews are mainly positive with reports of great customer service.
 Find out why and get a free quote from Endurance below.

 CarShield is our choice for Best Value provider.
-It's also the most popular provider that we’ve reviewed – it has a 4-star rating on Trustpilot with over 7,500 reviews.
+It's also the most popular provider that we’ve reviewed – it has a 4.1-star rating on Trustpilot with over 15,000 reviews.
 The company has also appeared on networks like CNN, ESPN, and HGTV.
 Something unique about CarShield is that it has plans specifically tailored to vehicles with high-tech systems and non-standard vehicles like ATVs.
 The high-tech option can also come in handy if you’re looking to cover a luxury vehicle.
 See what CarShield plans are available to you and get a free quote below.

 Read our other guides: